 Audio sample (English version): intro ad lib - hymnal verse (H82) - harmonized descant.
 Free score.

 TOULON is an abbreviation of OLD 124TH, and has no relationship to the eponymous city; the longer form was published in Trente quatre Pseaumes de David, the 1551 Genevan Psalter, edited by Louis Bourgeois.
 It is a stately tune which in TOULON's shorter form has few appropriate hymns, especially when considering a descant.
 The original form was published as a unison tune, in that time and place the standard practice, but acquired harmonizations as the tune spread throughout Europe.
 The hymn God of the prophets, used primarily for ordinations, is an example with sufficient gravitas.
-This version is the Anglican variant, which signals a cadential rallentando by expanding one measure to 6/4 - the third from the end (the words "last with" are half notes, rather than quarters) - lending additional grandeur to the tune.
+This version is the Anglican variant, which retains the original's cadential rallentando by expanding one measure to 6/4 - the third from the end (the words "last with" are half notes, rather than quarters) - lending additional grandeur to the tune.

 1 [Spirit of God], on this great day inspire